-Bartley earned both his M.A. and Ph.D. in Economics from the University of Michigan, where he researched microeconomic theory with an emphasis on environments of incomplete information and taught an array of econ.
-He also holds a B.A. in Economics and Computer Science from Williams College.
-Bartley was a graduate student instructor at the University of Michigan where he taught an array of economic courses.
+Bartley earned both his M.A. and Ph.D. in economics from the University of Michigan, where he researched microeconomic theory with an emphasis on environments of incomplete information, along with fields in labor and industrial organization.
+At Michigan, he was a graduate instructor and taught an array of economics courses.
+He also holds a B.A. in Computer Science and Economics from Williams College.

 Beyond economics, Bartley enjoys video games, improv, and graphic novels.
 His favorite aspects of Keystone are the people and the opportunity to answer the questions that drive him.